 Hero background

-Take part in the daily life of Zanzibari schools, helping students aged 5 to 14 discover the joy of learning.
-A real experience of exchange, growth, and connection between cultures.
+Take part in everyday life at Zanzibari schools, helping students aged 5 to 14 build a love of learning.
+A grounded experience of exchange, growth and connection across cultures.

 Where